Consensys/verax-documentation/developer-guides/for-attestation-issuers/encoding-attestation-data.md

 # Encoding Attestation Data

 Attestation data is encoded according to the schema the attestation is associated with.
 The schema is parsed by the client reading the attestation, in a way that results in a series of data types that can be used to `abi.decode` the attestation data.
-In order this to happen, the attestation data must first be encoded using `abi.encode`.
+In order for this to happen, the attestation data must first be encoded using `abi.encode`.

 {% hint style="warning" %}
 The SDK offers a much easier to encode a JSON object into attestation data.
 However, this information outlines the low-level steps required to encode attestation data.